 This is the second in a series of posts on quantifying the impact of business drivers on sales volume.
-Please review this post for an overview of this very useful analytical technique that helps answer the question Why did our volume change?
+Please review these posts for more information on this very useful analytical technique that helps answer the question Why did our volume change?

 This post focuses on quantifying the impact of Distribution, since that is often the biggest driver of volume.
 If a product’s not in distribution, shoppers can’t buy it!